superctj/error_demo/README.md

 # Demo

-A minimum example to reproduce `RuntimeError: element 0 of tensors does not require grad and does not have a grad_fn` when using IBM ART.
+A minimal example to reproduce `RuntimeError: element 0 of tensors does not require grad and does not have a grad_fn` when using IBM ART.

 ## Experiment Setting
 * Dataset: CIFAR-10